 - 1 birds eye chilli called "Takanotsume" *4

 - Combine all Nanban sauce ingredients except rice vinegar in a small saucepan, bring to boil

 - Add the rice vinegar and turn the heat off and set aside. *6

 Cooking chicken thigh

-- Place the thigh meat on a chopping board remove excess fat and cut them to bite size.
+- Place the thigh meat on a chopping board, remove excess fat, and cut them to bite size pieces.

 - Marinate in soy sauce and sake in a bowl for about 20 minutes.

-- Add egg and flour to the bowl and mix them well to coat the chicken thighs.
+- Add egg and flour to the bowl and mix them well to coat the chicken pieces.

-- Soak the deep fried chicken thigh briefly and serve it with tartar sauce over it.
+- Soak the deep fried chicken briefly in the Nanban sauce and serve it with some tartar sauce drizzled over it.